 There should be a dialogue with shareholders based on the mutual understanding of objectives.
-The board as a whole has responsibility for ensuring that a satisfactory dialogue with shareholders takes place15.
+The board as a whole has responsibility for ensuring that a satisfactory dialogue with shareholders takes place20.
+For their part institutional shareholders have a collective obligation for ensuring that this dialogue takes place, and where they are not large enough to do this singly for making effective collaborative arrangements to achieve this result.